 One of the worst cruise mistakes you can make is to not tip the crew.
 Most cruise lines are not US based, so they don’t have to pay staff the US minimum wage.
 When you skip the tip, the people serving you don’t get paid.

-By the way, your cabin steward hauls your luggage and maintains the public spaces around your cabin even if you hang the do not disturb sign on your door all week.
-Your server works the buffet stations for breakfast and lunch, serving you and others even if you don’t take dinner in the main dining room.
+For first time cruisers (and others who might not know), the cabin steward hauls luggage and maintains public areas around the cabins.
+Even those who hang the “do not disturb” sign all week, still receive housekeeping services in the areas nearby.
+Servers work the buffet stations for breakfast and lunch, serving all guests at some point — even those who never eat in the main dining room.
 They do so much behind the scenes that not tipping just doesn’t make sense.

 Whether your budget is $2,000 or $20,000, stick to it!
 Every single cruise I’ve been on, the last night almost brings me to tears.
 People line up at customer service (LONG LINES, TOO) to dispute charges.
-I’ve heard, “I know I didn’t spend that much <on drinks, the casino, etc>” so many times it makes me sad.
+I’ve heard, “I know I didn’t spend that much <on drinks, the casino, etc>.”
+Every cruise.
+It breaks my heart!
 All charges are electronic these days, so rarely does the cruise line make a billing error.
 Of the cruise mistakes people make, this is most devastating (except for not getting to board at all.)

-On this last cruise, many on our flight home had cruised with us.
+On our last cruise, many on our flight home had been on the same cruise ship.
 Partway through the flight, the lady across the aisle solemnly pulled her cruise charges printout from her purse.
 She unfolded it and dragged her finger down the list of charges — page 1, page 2, page 3, page 4, page 5.
 She sat, frozen, as she stared at the last page.
 Then she folded it up, smaller and smaller and smaller and shoved it deep in her purse.
 I watched (wanting to cry myself) as a tear rolled off her chin and dripped on her hand.

 I don’t know how much she spent — and really, it’s not the amount that matters.
 She clearly spent more than she planned or maybe could afford.
 You can track your spending on your cabin TV through the cruise to stay on budget.